Table of Contents

 Is there an expiration date for your products?

 Yes.
 This differs by lot number.
 Usually we say our CBD products expire around 18 months from production and sealing.
-Each of our bottles or jars has a sticker on it stating its lot number and expiration date.
+Each product’s lot number and expiration date is printed on the bottom of its bottle or jar.

 Frequently asked questions about ordering, etc.